 But.
 There is always a but.
 There was one litter of puppies, that seemed perfect.
 Mom was a 15 pound Maltese-Shih Tzu.
 Dad was a 9 pound Maltese.
 Cute-as-a-button.
 Husband and I agreed we would pursue this one lead, and if it did not pan out, we would not pursue anything further for a couple weeks.

+We heard back from the breeder and they had 5 puppies still available.
+We liked the idea of seeing a litter and choosing the puppy that most suited us.
+Monday after school we made an appointment to meet the puppies.
 You have no idea what kind of energy FIVE puppies have.
 They were in kennels when we arrived.
 There were 2 girls in one crate and 3 boys in the other.
 I have an irrational preference for girl dogs.
 I did not really want to live in a world that involved a dog wiener.
 The girls were released and they ran circles around us.
 One of them was slightly interested in meeting us, the other wanted only to run as hard and fast as she could.
 The first one, I thought was a possibility, the puppy-with-too-much-energy fell to the bottom of the list.

 The boy puppies.